-- For a proposed tax increment financing (TIF) district, a notice must be sent to all owners of real property in the proposed district.
-The notice is to include a map of the proposed district with an "overlay" defined in the bill as square or rectangular and not more than 300 acres. - The bill specifies that an owner of real property located within a proposed TIF district whose entire parcel is not within the overlay may exclude the property from the district by submitting a written response that conforms to any content requirements included in the notice. - Property owners who opt out of a TIF district may pay taxes instead of service payments, or alternatively may participate in parcel or project TIFs instead of the TIF district. - LSC does not have estimates of the amounts of taxes or service payments that would be affected by these changes.
+- For a proposed tax increment financing (TIF) district, the notice that must be sent to all owners of real property in the proposed district is to include a map of the proposed district with an "overlay" defined in the bill as square or rectangular and not more than 300 acres. - The bill specifies that an owner of real property located within a proposed TIF district whose entire parcel is not within the overlay may exclude the property from the district by submitting a written response that conforms to any content requirements included in the notice. - Property owners who opt out of a TIF district may pay taxes instead of service payments, or alternatively may participate in parcel or project TIFs instead of the TIF district.